Insurance for Home-Based Businesses

 View Costs

 When you're running a business from home, you need the right type of insurance.
-A homeowner's policy might include minimal protection for business property, but you likely need commercial property insurance to gain full protection in the event of a fire or theft.
+In some instances, a homeowner's policy will include minimal protection for your business property.
+However, you'll likely need a commercial property insurance policy to gain full protection in the event of a fire or theft.

-Similarly, your home insurance likely won't cover costs if someone visiting for business purposes slips and suffers an injury.
-For that, you need general liability insurance.
+Similarly, your home insurance won't cover legal or medical costs if a client visiting for business purposes slips and suffers an injury.
+For that, you'd need general liability insurance.

-The best protection for home businesses is usually a business owner's policy, which bundles these two types of coverage at an affordable rate.
-Chat with an insurance agent to make sure your insurance matches your business needs.
+The best protection for home businesses is usually a business owner's policy, which bundles general liability and commercial property insurance at an affordable rate.
+Chat with an insurance agent to make sure your coverage matches your business needs.

-As with a homeowner's insurance policy, your personal auto policy is not designed for business use.
+As with a homeowner's insurance policy, your personal auto policy isn't designed for business use.
 If you get into an accident while driving your own car for work purposes, your insurer might deny the claim.

 That means you'll need additional coverage for vehicles used for work.
 If your business owns the vehicle, it must be covered by commercial auto insurance.
 For rented, leased, and personal vehicles, you can buy hired and non-owned auto insurance (HNOA) to make sure you're covered in an accident.